-Legendary Chess player and author, Garry Kasparov closed the ESOMAR Congress with a keynote address echoing a sentiment that ran through the event – we must take risks and through that risk the real innovation and development will come.
+Legendary Chess player and author, Garry Kasparov closed the ESOMAR Congress with a keynote address echoing a sentiment that ran through the event – we must take risks and through those risks the real innovation and developments will come.

-Kasparov, widely known for his strategic analysis with the chess set, in politics and as a speaker and author, believes that when it comes to innovation, we have done very little since the 1960′s that has significantly changed our world.
+Kasparov, world-renowned chess strategist and champion, politician and author, believes that when it comes to innovation, we have done very little since the 1960’s that has significantly changed our world.
 He noted how internet technology was already being explored in that era and that the space race between the Russians and the US created technology such as gps and mobile.
-He attributes much of the failure to innovate to a growing risk aversion due to a preference for cautious incremental development versus a drive for real break through innovation.
+He attributes much of the current failure to innovate to a growing risk aversion due to a preference for cautious incremental development versus a drive for real break-through innovation.

 A natural storyteller, Kasparov gave an excellent example to prove his point.
 If Magellan or Balboa had sought venture capital today for their voyages, do you think they would get it?
 They had no map, their plans and strategies were uncertain and their was no known ROI to be calculated.
 We all know the answer, and the story illustrates perfectly how we have allowed an aversion for risk, even if the gains in the long term could be huge, to breakdown our intuitive entrepreneurial and exploratory natures.